Characters of the Fatal Fury series: Laurence Blood

 Laurence Blood (ローレンス・ブラッド, Rōrensu Buraddo) first appears in Fatal Fury 2 as the third of the four boss characters the player faces at the end of the single-player mode.
 He is a former Spanish matador who uses a self-styled martial art based on his deadly bullfighting methods (his fighting style is very similar to the fencing and the French martial art of the Savate).
 He serves as the right-hand man and servant of Wolfgang Krauser and participates in the tournament under his request.
 He is a computer-only character in the Neo Geo version of Fatal Fury 2 and became playable in Fatal Fury Special.
-Blood would return as a playable character in Real Bout Special and Real Bout 2.
+Blood would return as a playable character in Real Bout Fatal Fury Special and Real Bout Fatal Fury 2.
 He is notable for being one of five bullfighter characters in fighting games (the other three being Vega of Street Fighter, Miguel of Human Killing Machine, Miguel Caballero Rojo of Tekken, and Kilian of Samurai Shodown).
 He is also the only boss character from Real Bout Fatal Fury Special and Real Bout Fatal Fury 2 that hasn't appeared in the King of Fighters tournaments.